nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** July 13th is the day in 1919 that the British airship R34 lands in Norfolk, England, completing the first airship return journey across the Atlantic in 182 hours of flight.
+**<b>📌 Daily Fact:</b>** July 14th is the day in 1960 that Jane Goodall arrives at the Gombe Stream Reserve in present-day Tanzania to begin her famous study of chimpanzees in the wild.

 ---